hemangshah/goco/privacy.md

-We don't collect anything right now to play GoCorona.
+We don't collect anything right now to play GoCo.
 Relax.